wjtje/Trackless-Flutter/README.md

 # How to get started

 1. Setup a [trackless-server](https://github.com/wjtje/Trackless-server)
+2. Setup sentry and dsn.dart
-2. Give the a group the needed rights
+3. Give the a group the needed rights
-3. install the app
+4. install the app

 ## Needed rights